 ‘Sensitive information’ is a sub-set of personal information and includes information or opinions about your racial or ethnic origin, political opinions, memberships, religious beliefs, sexual orientation, health or criminal record.

 2. Collection and storage of personal information

-- name, address, occupation, professional membership and contact information;
+- Name, address, job title, professional membership and contact information;

-- interests in areas of legal practice or events;
+- Interests in areas of legal practice or events; and

-We only collect, use or disclose sensitive information about you if it is reasonably necessary for us to do so in order to perform our functions and if you have consented to us doing so or the law allows us to do so without that consent.
+We only collect, use or disclose sensitive information about you if it is reasonably necessary for us to do so in order to perform our functions and if you have consented to us doing so, or if the law allows us to do so without that consent.

 3. Our purposes for handling your personal information

 We collect, hold, use or disclose personal information: